-Parent / caregiver / teacher interviews
+Parent / carer / teacher interviews

-Parent/caregiver/teacher interviews are held in Term 2.
+Parent/carer/teacher interviews are held in Term 2.
 Interviews are by phone or online, or parents can request a face-to-face interview.

-They provide a formal opportunity for parents/caregivers to discuss their child's progress and to discuss ways of making sure they achieve their best while studying at the School of Languages.
+They provide a formal opportunity for parents/carers to discuss their child's progress and to discuss ways of making sure they achieve their best while studying at the School of Languages.

-Parents are also welcomed to discuss their child's progress with the teacher at any time during the year.
+Parents are also welcome to discuss their child's progress with the teacher at any time during the year.